zapic0/deployer/README.md

-# deployer
+# Deployer
-Redmine plugin to group issues into deploys and send notifications when needed
+Redmine plugin to group issues into deploys and send notifications (e-mails) when needed

 ## Install
 * Copy project into your redmine plugins folder.